 This cottage provides an ideal base for a memorable holiday.

 Two bedrooms: 1 x king-size double, 1 x twin.
 Bathroom with bath, shower over, basin and WC.
+Ground floor WC and basin.
 Kitchen.
 Sitting room with dining area, sofa bed and electric stove.

 About the location